forio/forio-cli/readme.md

     $ npm install
     $ chmod +x index.coffee
     $ alias F='your/path/index.coffee'
+    $ mv config.json.dummy config.json #Use this to manage creds until SIMULATE-6036 is fixed

 ## Commands
 Commands are high-level actions you're allowed to perform.
-Each command can take it it's own optional parameters.
-Invoking the command without specifying any of the default options prints out the useage.
+Each command can define its own optional parameters.
+Invoking the command without specifying any of the required options prints out the usage.
 The following commands are currently supported

     Usage: F <command>